isomerpages/nlb-biblioasia/pages/Cathay Cinema.md

 <div style="background-color: white;">Advertisement of the opening film of the “air-cooled luxury” of Cathay cinema.<i> Image reproduced from Malaya Tribune, 26 September 1939, 3</i>.</div>

 #### World War II
 In 1941, Cathay Building was rented to the colonial government and the Malayan Broadcasting Corporation.
-The latter continued to broadcast updates of the war during the Japanese invasion, and the cinema screened its last movie before the British surrender on 15 February 1942.[^5]
+The latter continued to broadcast updates of the war during the Japanese invasion, and the cinema screened its last movie before the British surrender on 15 February 1942.
+The building was used a temporary Red Cross casaulty station.[^5]

 <img src="/images/Cathay/Cathay-1941.jpg">
 <div style="background-color: white;">Cathay Building, 1941. <i>Chung Shui Ken Collection, PictureSG, National Library, Singapore</i></div>

-After Singapore fell to the Japanese in 1942, the building became home to the Japanese broadcasting and propaganda departments.
+After Singapore fell to the Japanese in 1942, the building was renamed Dai Toa Gekjio (Greater Eastern Asian Theatre) and became home to the Japanese broadcasting and propaganda departments.
 The broadcasting department began transmissions of Radio Syonan from Cathay building in March 1942.[^6]

 The daytime programme of Radio Syonan usually had Japanese lessons and songs for schools, while the evening programme included a segment for Japanese soldiers, as well as news and entertainment in Japanese, Hindustani, Malay, Tamil, Cantonese, Hokkien and English.[^7]